bcit-ci/CodeIgniter/user_guide_src/source/general/compatibility_functions.rst

 .. note:: When a character set parameter is ommited,
 	``$config['charset']`` will be used.

-Dependancies
+Dependencies
 ============

 - `iconv <http://php.net/iconv>`_ extension

-.. important:: This dependancy is optional and these functions will
+.. important:: This dependency is optional and these functions will
 	always be declared.
 If iconv is not available, they WILL fall-back to their non-mbstring versions.

 .. important:: Where a character set is supplied, it must be
 	supported by iconv and in a format that it recognizes.

-.. note:: For you own dependancy check on the actual mbstring
+.. note:: For you own dependency check on the actual mbstring
 	extension, use the ``MB_ENABLED`` constant.

 Function reference